Frequently Asked Questions

 What has changed with peer support specialist training in Idaho?

-Up until May 2017, the Idaho Department of Health and Welfare (DHW) funded a peer specialist training contract that provided one training per year in northern, southwestern, and southeastern Idaho.
-DHW terminated this contract in May 2017 and there are now a few organizations who are holding peer specialist training in Idaho.
+Up until May 2017, the Idaho Department of Health and Welfare (DHW) funded a peer support training contract that provided annual training in northern, southwestern, and southeastern Idaho.
+DHW terminated this contract in May 2017 and there are now a few organizations who are holding peer support training in Idaho.
 Path to Prime, LLC is the organization that holds the training you are learning about on this website.

 Who provides this peer support specialist training?

-This particular peer support specialist training is provided by Jess Wojcik and Path to Prime, LLC.
+This particular peer support specialist training is provided by certified peer support specialists Jess Wojcik and Lisa Koller through Path to Prime, LLC.
 There are other organizations who provide peer support specialist training in Idaho and each one has a different application process.

 What is the primary qualification I have to meet in order to attend the training?